Tiramisu

 workstation with coffee, lady fingers, and baking dish for tiramisu.

-One at a time, dip the ladyfingers into the coffee mixture for 2 to 3 seconds each (do not oversaturate the cookies or they will fall apart), and place into the pan.
+One at a time, dip the ladyfingers into the espresso mixture for 2 to 3 seconds each (do not oversaturate the cookies or they will fall apart), and place into the pan.
 Arrange the dipped cookies in a single layer in the baking dish (about 20 cookies), breaking or trimming them as needed to fit neatly into the dish.

 dipping the ladyfingers